 Transcript and transcreation:

-In a world where everything is given, being creative requires moving away from laziness.
+In a world where everything is given, being a creative requires moving away from laziness.

 I was born in Uruguay where creativity is being conceived in order to solve a problem.
-“We tie it up with wire” or “when there’s hunger, there’s no such thing as hard bread” the saying goes and reflect that resourcefulness and creativity of the Latin-American spirit and showcases the duality between eagerness together with ambition and need to progress and the lack of economic resources.
+“We tie it up with wire” or “when there’s hunger, there’s no such thing as hard bread” the saying goes.
+IT reflects that resourcefulness and creativity's approach of the Latin-American spirit that showcases the duality between eagerness, ambition, the need of progress and the lack of economic resources.

-This makes us extremely valuable overseas since it allows us to speed up processes of bureaucratic companies and organizations that get stuck on processes.
+This makes us extremely valuable overseas since it allows us to speed up things of bureaucratic companies and organizations that get tangled into sensical processes.

-In 2014 I moved to Vietnam, and I realized that the main source of the creative process was like the one I was used to at home: a bunch of problems, not so many economic resources yet abundance of resourcefulness and wit.
+In 2014 I moved to Vietnam, and realized that the main source of the creative process was like the one I was used to at home: a bunch of problems, not so much money yet abundance of resourcefulness and wit.

 A tiny yet very illustrative example is the iconic straw hat used in Southeast Asia: not only it covers you from the rain, but it provides comfort, shade and coolness at the same time, while being accessible and affordable.

 In 2015 I moved to Sweden to pursue my masters, and the conception of creativity was completely different.
-In a society where every basic need is solved and taken care of, where you already binge-watched all the streaming platforms available, and where you already have kids and everything seems to go according to the plan, boredom seems to become a faithful friend that visits often.
-And that’s exactly its source, that nothingness and downtime, is where that creative magic is hidden and stored.
+In a society where every basic need is solved and taken care of, where you already binge-watched all the streaming platforms available, and where you already have kids and everything seems to be going according to the plan, boredom seems to become a faithful friend that visits often.
+And that’s exactly its source: that nothingness and downtime, is where that creative magic is hidden and stored.
+Being idle is key to think differently.

-Currently, I live in New York City, one of the world’s creativity meccas.
+Currently, I live in New York City, one of the world’s creative meccas.
 And I'm sorry to tell you that inspiration has its own cost, and it is expensive!
-It is even more difficult to find than elsewhere, as paradoxical as this may seem.
+It is even more difficult to find here than elsewhere, as paradoxical as this may seem.

 It's hard to make friends with that frustration, the one that happens out of living in the most creative place in the world and yet feeling that no matter how much you solve a problem, no matter how much you give meaning and purpose, no matter how much you make things to measure, it will never be enough.